Gershon Hundert: Biography

-Hundert is married to Ruth, daughter of notable WWII Veteran Nathaniel Mencow.
+Hundert was married to Ruth Mencow, daughter of World War II veteran Nathaniel Mencow.
 They raised one son and two daughters.
+He died on October 27, 2023, at the age of 78.

 Scholarly contributions

 Succeeding Raphael Mahler and Ignacy Schipper, Hundert represents the postwar-born generation of premodern Polish Jewish historians and, along with Moshe Rosman and Ada Rapoport-Albert, establishes “a new era of the historiography of Polish Jewry.”

 His first monograph, The Jews in a Polish Private Town (1992), studies social and economic history of Opatów Jewry in the eighteenth century, exemplifying Jewish autonomy and identity and their crucial commercial roles in the later period of the Commonwealth.
 The work also sheds new light on Polish local history and Jewish microhistory.

 His more renowned second monograph, Jews in Poland–Lithuania in the Eighteenth Century (2004), is an essential revisionist work in early modern European Jewish historiography.
 It examines the life of the understudied, but extremely important, East Central European Jewry—world's largest Jewish community at the time, and argues for their mentalité of chosenness and their particularities on the path towards modernity.

 Another achievement is the groundbreaking The YIVO Encyclopedia of Jews in Eastern Europe published in 2008.
 450 leading scholars from the world have contributed to this decade-long project, of which Hundert served as the editor-in-chief.
 The work includes more than 1,800 entries and covers all aspects of Eastern European Jewish experiences from the Middle Ages to the late twentieth century.
 The searchable version of the encyclopedia was launched in 2010.

 Besides, he edited an essay collection on the development of scholarship on Hasidism in 1991 and co-compiled a bibliography on Eastern European Jewish historiography in 1984.